Quarterly Performance Review: The Definitive Guide

 According to HBR, quarterly reviews more closely parallel organizations’ cycles of work.
 Projects have shorter timeframes than in past years.
 This also supports the case for more frequent reviews.

-Making subjective evaluations
+1. Making subjective evaluations

 Employees need to be evaluated based on a clear set of standards.
-Use a shared resource that documents the reasons behind the input you gave.
-A performance management system makes this information readily available.
+Heidi Lynne Kurter recommends using a shared resource that documents the reasons behind the input you gave.
+A professional performance management system, such as the one offered by Primalogik, will make this information readily available.
 In turn, this boosts transparency and employees’ confidence in the process.
+It will also help them to gauge their own progress in between reviews and guide managers to use the right criteria.

-Not setting quarterly performance review goals
+2. Not setting quarterly performance review goals

+Often, annual goals become obsolete by the second or third quarter.
 Quarterly goals tend to be more relevant.
-Often, annual goals become obsolete by the second or third quarter.
 (As we mentioned, projects today often have a tighter turnaround.
 Individual goals should have a similar timeframe.)
 In turn, evaluating progress toward quarterly goals will be more accurate.

 It’s a lot harder to reflect on progress over an entire year.

-Not considering shifts in goals
+3. Not considering shifts in goals

-Making comments that don’t pertain to quarterly performance review goals
+4. Making comments that don’t pertain to quarterly performance review goals

 Tie everything back to a goal.
 Off-topic statements can arguably be discriminatory.
 They may signal that you’re rating the employee on things that should have no bearing on the review.
 In some cases, they can even signify bias.

-Presuming you’ll remember everything
+5. Presuming you’ll remember everything

 Yes, you’ll have a better recollection of more recent events.
 But keeping a log of employee accomplishments and challenges remains vital.
 Don’t leave it to your memory—write it down!
+Primalogik’s performance management software includes a journal feature for taking notes, which can be easily reviewed during or prior to subsequent reviews.
+Taking notes during one-on-ones of any type is key to getting the most out of each conversation over the long term.

 Now you know what to avoid in quarterly performance reviews.
 Let’s consider how to go above and beyond to make them a success.